chebohdan/observability-as-code-system-metrics/README.md

 7. [License](#license)

 ## Overview
 System Metrics Exporter programmatically creates Grafana dashboards and uploads them on application start.
-It displays system metrics such as CPU, memory, and disk usage, and integrates with Prometheus for metric collection.
+It displays system metrics such as CPU and integrates with Prometheus for metric collection.

 ## Features
 - Builds Grafana dashboards using code